 Attention: If you always use your fingerprint to log in to the computer, you might forget your passwords.
 Write down your passwords, and keep them in a safe place.
 If you forget your power-on password, you must take your computer to a Lenovo authorized servicer or a marketing representative to have the password canceled.
-If you forget your hard disk password, Lenovo cannot reset your password or recover data from the solid-state drive.
-You must take your computer to a Lenovo authorized servicer or a marketing representative to have the solid-state drive.
-You must take your computer to a Lenovo authorized servicer or a marketing representative to have the solid-state drive replaced.
+If you forget your hard disk password, Lenovo cannot reset your password or recover data from the storage drive.
+You must take your computer to a Lenovo authorized servicer or a marketing representative to have the password or have the drive replaced.
 Proof of purchase is required, and a fee will be charged for parts and service.